Ayesha-da/pneumonia_detection_analysis/README.md

     We tried various hyperparameters such as different optimizers such as "adam", "rmsprop", variuos activation functions such as sigmoid, relu and adding dropout                   layers,normalization function, increasing/decreasing nodes ,to work with the model.

     Our model had overfitting problem.
-    The early stopping criteria helped stop training once the model performance stops improving.

-    We can account for this by adding a delay to the trigger in terms of the number of epochs on which we would like to see no improvement.
-This can be done by setting the           “patience” argument. and baseline=0.5
+    We used early stopping criteria to stop training once the model performance stopped improving by adding a delay to the trigger in terms of the number of epochs on which we       would like to see no improvement.
+This was be done by setting the “patience” argument and adjusting "baseline".

     EarlyStopping(monitor='val_accuracy', mode='max') overfitting 0.5 above